 In 1987, to everyone’s bewilderment, Foreman returned to the ring, ostensibly to raise money for Houston’s George Foreman Youth Center.
 No one took his comeback seriously.
 At 38 years of age, he looked like a cartoon, his huge belly bulging out over the high waistband of his boxing trunks.
 But George paid the naysayers no mind and went about scoring knockout after knockout over various club fighters and fringe contenders.
 The Cooney bout, the twentieth in his unlikely return, was seen as Big George’s first real test, a match to determine if the new George Foreman and his comeback could be viewed as something other than a cringe-making sideshow.

-In a crossroads fight, the stakes are high.
-Both fighters knew a loss meant the end of their career and both prepared accordingly.
+They call it a crossroads fight because the stakes are high.
+Both Cooney and Foreman knew a loss likely meant the end of their respective careers and both prepared accordingly.
 Cooney hired veteran boxing coach and manager Gil Clancy — briefly Foreman’s trainer in the 70s — to anchor his corner, while Foreman had the legendary Archie Moore in his.
-And if the boxing writers dismissed Foreman vs Cooney as a joke, the public knew a potentially explosive heavyweight match-up when they saw it and promptly sold-out Caesars in Atlantic City.
-And once the bell rang, as many expected, it didn’t take long for the fireworks to start.
+And if the writers and pundits dismissed Foreman vs Cooney as a joke, the public knew a potentially explosive heavyweight match-up when they saw one and promptly sold-out Caesars in Atlantic City.
+And soon after the bell rang for round one, as many expected, it did not take long for the fireworks to start.

-Foreman, constantly coming forward, worked to walk Cooney down and corner him, while “Gentleman Gerry” boxed smartly, firing the jab and sidestepping George’s advances.
-The busier Cooney had the edge in most of the exchanges in the opening round and just before the bell he wobbled Big George with a short left hook on the inside.
+Foreman, constantly coming forward, was intent on walking Cooney down and cornering him, while “Gentleman Gerry” boxed smartly, snapping the jab and sidestepping George’s advances.
+The busier Cooney had the edge in most of the exchanges in the opening round and just before round’s end he wobbled Big George with a short left hook on the inside.
 Round one to “The Puncher.”